TL;DR

 User Goal: Quickly, understand a privacy concept, understand if it relates to me and know what actions I have to solve it.

 Business Goal: Educate people on their privacy options and make it easier for them to understand how our practices affect them.
 So that they feel comfortable and empowered using Meta’s products.
-To reduce the prevalence and severity of tangible people problems people were reporting to us, and to increase people’s trust in Meta, better enabling our first outcome.
+To reduce the prevalence and severity of tangible people problems people were reporting to us, and to increase people’s trust in Meta.

 Core audience and scope